 Slightly before the Digital SLR age, I was visiting with family in Nova Scotia.
 My cousin had the latest Nikon, which sat wasting away, collecting dust on a shelf.
 I was born a creative illustrator, and painter.
 I knew nothing about photography, but was always interested in this medium.
 I expressed my interest to my uncle, "Knock yourself out" he said.
 I went to the store, bought some black and white film, and went nuts.

 I had no idea what I was doing, and therefore chose the auto option.
 What I did know, is that I couldn't wait to get the film developed!
-I developed it all before my trip ended.
-I can recall not being able to contain my excitement.
+I had all the photos developed before my trip ended.
 I held the pictures in awe.
+That was it.
 I was in love.
 I don't think I can really explain the feeling.
 Shortly after I returned home, I went out and bought the same camera.

 A few years later, my passion for weddings fell into place when I was asked by a family member to document her special day.
 I was absolutely terrified!
 She loved my work and insisted.
 The Digital SLR age had recently come in, and I wasn't comfortable shooting her day with film, so I upgraded.
 As time went by, my passion ignited.
 I eventually attended George Brown and took the Digital Photography program.
 A hobby became a business, and the rest is history.